IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 ```

 Each model can have one or more versions.
 The ModelVersionPolicy property of the
-model configuration is used to set one of the following policies. • All: All
+model configuration is used to set one of the following policies.

-versions of the model that are available in the model repository are available
-for inferencing. version_policy: { all: {}} • Latest: Only the latest ‘n’
+• All: Load all the versions of the model.All versions of the model that are available in the model repository are available for inferencing. `version_policy: { all: {}} `

-versions of the model in the repository are available for inferencing.
-The
-latest versions of the model are the numerically greatest version numbers.
-version_policy: { latest: { num_versions: 2}} • Specific: Only the specifically
+• Latest: Only the latest ‘n’versions of the model in the repository are available for inferencing.
+The latest versions of the model are the numerically greatest version numbers.`version_policy: { latest: { num_versions: 2}}`

-listed versions of the model are available for inferencing. version_policy: {
-specific: { versions: [1,3]}} If no version policy is specified, then Latest
-(with n=1) is used as the default, indicating that only the most recent version
-of the model is made available by Triton.
-In all cases, the addition or removal
-of version subdirectories from the model repository can change which model
-version is used on subsequent inference requests.
+• Specific: Only the specifically listed versions of the model are available for inferencing. `version_policy: {specific: { versions: [1,3]}}` If no version policy is specified, then Latest (with n=1) is used as the default, indicating that only the most recent version of the model is made available by Triton.
+In all cases, the addition or removal of version subdirectories from the model repository can change which model version is used on subsequent inference requests.

-### Version Policy check: { all { }} #to load all the versions of the model
+### Version Policy check: All

 #### Test backends with multiple versions along with -1